Orange Order: United Irishmen rebellion

 The United Irishmen launched a rebellion in 1798.
 In Ulster, most of the United Irish commanders and many of the rebels were Protestant.
 Orangemen were recruited into the yeomanry to help fight the rebellion and "proved an invaluable addition to government forces".
 No attempt was made to disarm Orangemen outside the yeomanry because they were seen as by far the lesser threat.
 It was also claimed that if an attempt had been made then "the whole of Ulster would be as bad as Antrim and Down", where the United Irishmen rebellion was at its strongest.
 However, massacres by the rebels in County Wexford "did much to dampen" the rebellion in Ulster.
 The Scullabogue Barn massacre saw over 100 non-combatant (mostly Protestant) men, women, and children imprisoned in a barn which was then set alight, with the Catholic and Protestant rebels ensuring none escaped, not even a child who it is claimed managed to break out only for a rebel to kill with his pike.
 In the trials that followed the massacres, evidence was recorded of anti-Orange sentiments being expressed by the rebels at Scullabogue.
 Partly as a result of this atrocity, the Orange Order quickly grew and large numbers of gentry with experience gained in the yeomanry came into the movement.

 The homeland and birthplace of the Defenders was mid-Ulster and here they failed to participate in the rebellion, having been cowed into submission and surrounded by their Protestant neighbours who had been armed by the government.
 The sectarian attacks on them were so severe that Grand Masters of the Orange Order convened to find ways of reducing them.
 According to Ruth Dudley Edwards and two former Grand Masters, Orangemen were among the first to contribute to repair funds for Catholic property damaged in the rebellion.

 One major outcome of the United Irishmen rebellion was the 1800 Act of Union that merged the Irish Parliament with that of Westminster, creating the United Kingdom of Great Britain and Ireland.
 Many Catholics supported the Act, but the Orange Order saw it as a threat to the "Protestant constitution" and 36 lodges in counties Armagh and Monaghan alone passed declarations opposing the Union.

+The Grand Orange Lodge of England was established in 1808, many of whom were soldiers who had been stationed in Ireland during the Irish Rebellion.
+The previous year saw the formation of the County Grand Lodge of Manchester.